amyrold/LongReads/README.md

 ## Executing program
-Once the container is up and running, the user can call the following command from within /LongReads to begin the pipeline
+Once the container is up and running (or appropriate packages have been installed locally), the user can call the following command from within /LongReads to begin the pipeline
 ```
 python3 main.py
 ```